 - Living with obesity (BMI of 30 or higher)

-- Overweight (BMI of 27 or higher)
+- Overweight (BMI of 27 or higher) with at least one weight-related health condition

 If you’re unsure whether it’s right for you, a consultation at a licensed facility, like Green Relief Health Med Spa & Medical Weight Loss, can help you get a clear answer.
 They’ll review your medical history, goals, and lifestyle to help determine if semaglutide is a suitable option for your weight management plan.